 Unity requires everyone’s participation; we must together agree to live in

 the love of God.
-If only one person chose to live in a state of unity, there
+If only one person chooses to live in a state of unity, the person would be thrown to the curb like a dog after every good thing

-appropriately.
-Instead of seeking justice, they are to apply the principles
+circumstances.
+Instead of seeking justice, we are to apply the principles

-that Paul has arranged in these verses, showing those who walk in the
+that Paul mentioned in these verses, showing a better way to respond to those

-convince them, but if they are not, they will never be convinced that there is
+convince them of better things, but if they are not, they will never listen to anything other

 (95i) Thy kingdom come